karan2003/STORYFORGE-AI-STORY-GENERATOR/README.md

 ## Project Background

-The AI Story Generator addresses the demand for multi-sensory digital storytelling by unifying text, image, and audio creation.
-Traditional storytelling is limited by the need for writers, illustrators, and voice actors; this project removes those barriers using AI, making dynamic digital storytelling accessible to all and opening new creative possibilities for education, entertainment, and content creation.[1]
+The AI Story Generator STORYFORGE addresses the demand for multi-sensory digital storytelling by unifying text, image, and audio creation.
+Traditional storytelling is limited by the need for writers, illustrators, and voice actors; this project removes those barriers using AI, making dynamic digital storytelling accessible to all and opening new creative possibilities for education, entertainment, and content creation.[9]

 ***